by Karen Jones

 And, then, there are the labor costs.
 Even if you work alone, you have to pay for yourself.
-Your time and your experience have a value, so it is important to establish an efficient sublimation production system.
+Your time and your experience have value, so it is important to establish an efficient sublimation production system.
 The time spent on anything other than the production of sublimated products for sale is a missed opportunity to generate more revenue.
 Remember that people pay for your products.

 How are general expenses calculated?
 Start by projecting all the expected expenses for the year, including the salary you expect to collect.
 Next, decide how many weeks you want to work each year (usually 48).
 Finally, divide the expected amount of the annual general expenses by the number of weeks.
 This will give you the approximate weekly expense, which you should strive to cover.
 Next, divide this weekly expense by 40 hours to calculate the hourly overhead of your business.

 In this example, suppose your cost per hour turns out to be $ 30.
-If you could print and press 30 products per hour, the production of each would cost $ 1, regardless of the cost of ink, paper, substrates or shipping.
+If you could print and press 30 products per hour, the production of each would cost $ 1, regardless of the cost of ink, paper, substrates, or shipping.
 If you could only produce two units per hour, the cost per unit would be $ 15.

 When companies have difficulty taking off or realize they do not have enough income, the first instinct is to cut costs.
-Although lean production is a good business practice, you should insist that your customers choose their cuts carefully so as not to lose product quality and ensure that they achieve the desired impact on their results.
+Although lean production is a good business practice, you should insist that your customers choose their cuts carefully not to lose product quality and ensure that they achieve the desired impact on their results.

 Many people complain that sublimation inks are expensive or claim that generic inks are a good choice.
 Surely you have also heard these comments.
 When you have an expense of hundreds of dollars, it is tempting to think about cutting costs in this way.
-But the reality is that reducing ink spending has a negligible impact on profit margins and, on the other hand, your customers risk losing much more than they could have spent on high quality inks and printers.
+But the reality is that reducing ink spending has a negligible impact on profit margins, and, on the other hand, your customers risk losing much more than they could have spent on high-quality inks and printers.

 For example, if you had a T-shirt order that needed printing with full bleed at 8.5 “x 11” and used an SG800 with cartridges of expanded capacity, the cost of ink per shirt would be $ 0.44.
 If you reduced ink costs to 50%, you would save $ 0.22 per shirt on production costs, an insignificant amount if we consider that the actual cost of production is $ 0.50 per minute.
-Even if we only take into account the cost of the substrate ($ 2.50), the ink ($ 0.40), the paper ($ 0.20) and the shipping ($ 0.12), the costs would only go from $ 3.22 to $ 3, 02.
+Even if we only take into account the cost of the substrate ($ 2.50), the ink ($ 0.40), the paper ($ 0.20), and the shipping ($ 0.12), the costs would only go from $ 3.22 to $ 3, 02.

-On the other hand, if it were to improve its efficiency, it could generate more units per hour at a lower cost per unit.
-When you spend time filling ink cartridges(which can be a dirty job), doing nozzle checks and head cleaning (because lines and stains begin to appear on the printout) and fixing clogged or broken printheads (which affect the printer, so you should spend more on a substitute) instead of printing, those $ 0.22 saved in ink can end up costing you much more.
+On the other hand, it could generate more units per hour at a lower cost per unit if it were to improve its efficiency.
+When you spend time filling ink cartridges(which can be a dirty job), doing nozzle checks and head cleaning (because lines and stains begin to appear on the printout), and fixing clogged or broken printheads (which affect the printer, so you should spend more on a substitute) instead of printing, those $ 0.22 saved in ink can end up costing you much more.

 How can we improve efficiency?
 Determine how much time corresponds to actual production and how much time to inactivity.
-When the thermal press is open, when you fill the cartridges and try to understand why your prints do not look the way you want, you are not making money.
+When the thermal press is open, when you fill the cartridges and understand why your prints do not look the way you want, you are not making money.
 Look for ways to cut downtime to maximize thermal printing and pressing cycles.